xoro/ssh-tunnel/README.md

 - SSH server running on both the client and server machines
 - SSH client installed on both machines
-- For persistent connections: `autossh` package (recommended but not required)
+- For persistent service connections: `autossh` package (will be automatically installed when needed)

 ### Why SSH Server on the Client Machine?